 All of our Lead Instructors are long-time employees at our school with hundreds of field hours spent in the woods with kids.
 This is our key to providing a safe and high quality experience for your child.
 These lead staff are highly experienced and trained individuals who are dedicated and passionate about connecting kids to nature.
 These instructors are always adults.
 Typically they are 25 years old or older and have a significant amount of life experience behind them.

 Our Assistant Instructors are adults or highly responsible teens who we have worked with for many years.
-They are often junior Two Coyotes School Staff who are newer to our school and in the process of being trained in wilderness mentoring.
+They are often junior Two Coyotes staff who are newer to our school and in the process of being trained in wilderness mentoring.
 These staff are hired for their strong combination of qualifications, talent and common sense.
-Our assistant camp staff and mentors in training all attend an intensive training that focuses on safety, first aid, and our core curriculum.
+Our assistant camp staff and mentors-in-training all attend an intensive training that focuses on safety, first aid, and our core curriculum.

 Background Checks and References